 Compensatory mitigation approaches

 The first step in determining a compensatory mitigation approach is to define the resource loss in measurable terms.
-The two broad categories of resource loss associated with wind energy development are (1) direct loss of individual animals due to collision fatalities, and (2) habitat impacts that may displace or reduce the success of wildlife populations.
+The two broad categories of resource loss associated with wind energy development are (1) direct loss of individual animals due to collision fatalities, and (2) impacts that result in a loss of habitat either directly or indirectly by displacing or reducing the success of wildlife populations.